Corridor Digital

-Corridor Digital is an American production studio based in Los Angeles, known for creating pop-culture-related viral online short-form videos since 2010, as well as producing and directing the Battlefield-inspired web series Rush and the YouTube Premium series Lifeline.
+Corridor Digital LLC is an American independent production studio based in Los Angeles, known for creating pop-culture-related viral online short-form videos since 2010, as well as producing and directing the Battlefield-inspired web series Rush and the YouTube Premium series Lifeline.
 It has also created television commercials for various companies, including Machine Zone and Google.

 Corridor Digital has nine full-time employees (January 2019), including founders Sam Gorski and Niko Pueringer.
-As of March 2023, the channel has 9.79 million subscribers and has won awards at several Streamys, including the "Visual and Special Effects Award" in 2017.
+As of November 2024, the channel has over ten million subscribers and has won awards at several Streamys, including the "Visual and Special Effects Award" in 2017.
 Its second channel, Corridor Crew, consists of behind-the-scenes content, including the popular series VFX Artists React and VFX Artist Reveals, the latter of which is hosted by Wren Weichman.
-The channel, @Corridor, has 9.79 million subscribers as of March 9, 2023.

-On August 11, 2022, the channel was hacked by a crypto scam, and terminated by YouTube.
-However, the channel and its content were later restored.

 History and prominent projects

-Pueringer and Gorski began working together in junior high in Stillwater, Minnesota, making student films with an emphasis on special effects.
-In 2008 they moved to Los Angeles, where they focused on special effects for other projects.
+Pueringer and Gorski began working together in junior high school in Stillwater, Minnesota, making student films with an emphasis on visual effects.
+In 2008 they moved to Los Angeles, where they focused on visual effects for other projects.
 In 2010, they released a Modern Warfare fan film, "Modern Warfare: Frozen Crossing", filmed in Minnesota, like many of their early projects.
 In subsequent years, Pueringer and Gorski began creating more short-form content.
 In 2012, they created the viral hits "The Glitch" and "Minecraft: The Last Minecart".
 They were featured in the 2012, 2013 and 2014 YouTube Rewind.

 In 2016, they co-wrote, co-directed, and produced the Battlefield-inspired web series Rush.